-- How it can benefit you.
+- How you can benefit from smart charging.

 In the future, smart electric vehicle chargers will: communicate with the grid and be controlled by your electricity provider (along with other chargers) to provide stability to the electricity grid.
 Smart chargers will also feature bidirectional charging (V2G, V2H, V2L) however this is still a few years away from being commercially available.
 You can read more about how smart ev chargers can provide grid services in Origin’s Smart Charging Trial.

-What is a Smart EV Charger?
+What is a Smart EV Charging?

 What this means is you can simply ‘set and forget’, with the peace of mind that your electric car will be charged the way you want it to without manual intervention.

-A smart EV charger comprises:
+A smart EV charger station comprises:

 - Charging unit - A box that houses the intelligent hardware and software required for smart EV charging.
 It is generally attached to a charging cable.